 The goal of this Appendix is to allow the reader to reproduce all the results of the paper starting from readily available public statistics.
-We describe each of the steps that leads from the published data to the results.
-The Appendix is supplemented by an Excel file containing all relevant formulas with the details of each computation and by a set of Stata files.1
+We describe each of the steps leading from the raw data to the results.
+The Appendix is supplemented by a set of Excel and Stata files.1